4) Changing an immutable database

 Immutability

-Aren’t we blasting over the top of original data, and thus losing that original data?
+Aren’t we blasting over the top of the original data, and thus losing it?

 No updates to this line are possible, we can only add to the end of the timeline.
 We call this append-only, and it is very useful for auditing all changes made to the database.